 Did you know that the majority of what makes up a person’s accent are vowels?
-In fact, one of the most common problems English language learners have with English pronunciation is the vowels.
+In fact, one of the most common problems English language learners have is with English pronunce Diphthongs.
 If you haven’t already, be sure to check out our other blog posts about how to pronounce different English vowels.

 In this post, we will be focusing on a particular subgroup of vowels called diphthongs and how improving your understanding and pronunciation of them can make a big difference in your competence and confidence in speaking English.